 The RPC Building's photovoltaic array generates almost enough to power two average UK homes for a year.

-Our building uses a rainwater recovery system to flush the toilets.
+The RPC building uses a rainwater recovery system to flush the toilets.

-Our intelligently controlled night cooling strategy saves energy.
+The intelligently controlled night cooling strategy saves energy.

 You can make a difference